 Table 1 shows communication times in nanoseconds.
-These are based on the circulation of a single token when one core or eight cores enabled.
+These are based on the circulation of a single token with one core or eight cores enabled.

-The communication time for Erlang and our runtime are relatively unaffected by the number of processor cores.
+The communication times for Erlang and our runtime are relatively unaffected by the number of processor cores.
 While both CCSP C and CCSP occam- π implementations use the same runtime, the occam- π compiler caches scheduling pointers in registers, reducing the kernel call overhead.
-This explains the 30ns difference in the results.
+This explains the divergence in the results.